Abhyuday-06/Low-tech-crisis-solution/README.md

 It has three parts:

-- **The Crisis Advisor**: A simple Q&A tool for medical and weather advice.
+- **The Crisis Advisor**: A simple QnA tool for medical and weather advice.
-- **The Data Pipeline**: A tool for (later) processing raw sensor data logs, if we need to find new patterns.
+- **The Data Pipeline**: A tool for processing raw sensor data logs, if we need to find new patterns.
 - **The Paper-Based System**: Our most important tool.
-A non-powered, "analog" version of the advisor.
+A non-powered, version of the advisor.

 ## 2. HOW TO USE THE PYTHON TOOL